iwsjanine/github-slideshow/2019-09-27-Add-Individual---Driver---Involved-Party.md

 source-id: 1D9Evh0Kghv1T8go24ejTslyhHSOLATKx2wK2DxftdrA
 published: true
 ---
-# Add Driver / Add Involved and Non Involved Party / Add Individual / Add Passenger
+# Add driver, involved and non-involved, individual / passenger

-Several of the information-collection screens are essentially the same form—you will notice that the heading of the form will be different because the context is different.
-The instructions for filling out the form are exactly the same.
-The system, however, keeps track of the association to the claim.

-With this screen you can capture details about any individual associated with a claim including attorneys, agents, insurance carriers and parents or guardians.
-The page also includes the question of whether the individual was injured.
+The forms for adding involved and non-involved parties during FNOL are mostly the same and with only a few different fields.
+Individuals include the varied participants and involved parties in a claim such as:

+* Drivers of vehicles involved in accidents (individuals only).

+* Passengers of vehicles involved in accidents that may eventually become claimants with exposures associated to them (individuals only).

+* Pedestrians or bicyclists who are injured or have damaged property, such as a bicycle, (individuals only).

+* Witnesses that may have observed accidents, but did not incur any injury or loss (non-involved parties, individuals only).

+* Owners of insured vehicles, claimant vehicles, or damaged property as a result of accidents (includes both individuals and organizations).

+The form to add individuals in the above associations with a claim are nearly identical with the exception of their relationship to the loss.
+BriteCore Claims tracks the relationship within the system.
+This documentation topic provides a single set of instructions to help you complete the individual party forms.

+When an involved party is a primary or named insured on the policy, information automatically populates to the individual-involved party form.
+Information coming from the policy is not editable and appears as grayed out text.
+When an involved party provides a different address, phone number, or email address than that originating from the policy, then you can add one or more additional addresses, phone numbers, or email addresses.

 ## Basic Information

-1. In the **Full Name** text box, enter the name of the individual you are adding.
+1. In the **Full Name** box, enter the name of the individual you are adding.
 This is a required field.

-2. In the **Date of Birth** text box, type the date in MM/DD/YYYY format, or use the date picker to locate the date of birth.
+2. In the **Date of Birth** box, type the date in MM/DD/YYYY format, or use the date picker to locate the date of birth.

-3. In the **SSN** text box, enter the individual's social security number in XXX-XX-XXXX format.
+3. In the **SSN** box, enter the individual's social security number in XXX-XX-XXXX format.
+Claims performs a Contacts look up based on the SSN entry to find a match in BriteCore.

 ## Address

-1. In the Address Type drop-down list, select an option:
+1. In the **Address Type** dropdown list, select an option:

     * Mailing/Billing